Ar-maan05/mcp-persist/docs/production.md

 **Size `ttl` to your sessions.** Set `ttl` to **at least 2× `session_idle_timeout`** so a client that idles right up to the timeout can still resume.
-Leaving `ttl=None` logs a warning and lets events accumulate forever — treat that as a misconfiguration in production.
+Leaving `ttl=None` logs a warning and lets events accumulate forever; treat that as a misconfiguration in production.

 **Picking the backend from config.** To choose the backend at deploy time without branching in code, build the store from the environment: